-Soon after MG Ramachandran (MGR) became the Chief Minister of Tamil Nadu in 1978, all ideas of Periyar on the changes and modification of Tamil alphabets were accepted.
-An act was passed in the Tamil Nadu Assembly in 1978, bringing the changes into effect.
-These modifications have made Tamil as the first Indian language to be adapted for computerisation, obviously, due to the reduced number of alphabets.
+Soon after MG Ramachandran (MGR) became the Chief Minister of Thamizh Nadu in 1978, all ideas of Periyar on the changes and modification of Thamizh alphabets were accepted.
+An act was passed in the Thamizh Nadu Assembly in 1978, bringing the changes into effect.
+These modifications have made Thamizh as the first Indian language to be adapted for computerisation, obviously, due to the reduced number of alphabets.

 Some teachers in the audience objected to Mr Somasundaram’s statement and wanted him to withdraw it, but he stood firm.
 Our Headmaster retrieved the situation by saying that everyone in the audience were mature enough to draw their conclusions and there was nothing objectionable in the statement.
 I thought that Mr Somasundaram was right and the situation and the public’s attitudes have not changed ever since.